Anshika1321/Digital-Nurture-4.0-Learning-Program-Solutions/Week 4 - 6375713/Spring REST using Spring Boot 3/1. spring-rest-handson/README.md

 ✅ What was done:
--Added a date-format.xml file under src/main/resources
+-> Added a date-format.xml file under src/main/resources

--Defined a bean of type SimpleDateFormat with pattern dd/MM/yyyy
+-> Defined a bean of type SimpleDateFormat with pattern dd/MM/yyyy

--Added displayDate() method in SpringLearnApplication.java:
+-> Added displayDate() method in SpringLearnApplication.java:

--Loaded the XML config using ClassPathXmlApplicationContext
+-> Loaded the XML config using ClassPathXmlApplicationContext

--Retrieved the date format bean
+-> Retrieved the date format bean

--Parsed a string to date and logged the result
+-> Parsed a string to date and logged the result

 ✅ Output confirming the parsed date is included

 📂 Folder Details:

--Hands On 2/code/: Contains:
+1. Hands On 2/code/: Contains:

   -Updated SpringLearnApplication.java

   -date-format.xml

--Hands On 2/output/: Contains parsed date log screenshot
+2. Hands On 2/output/: Contains parsed date log screenshot

 🛠 Build & Run Instructions